 Entrepreneurship Mentorship Program

-The Center of Innovation and Entrepreneurship is launching a new mentorship program to pair Seton Hall University students interested in entrepreneurship with volunteer mentors.
-The mentors may be SHU alumni, entrepreneurs, investors, or professionals who advise entrepreneurs.
+The Center of Innovation and Entrepreneurship mentorship program pairs Seton Hall University students interested in entrepreneurship with volunteer mentors.
+The mentors may be alumni, entrepreneurs, investors or professionals who advise entrepreneurs.
 The mentors have a desire to share their experience and knowledge in areas that include management, marketing, branding, startup business development strategy and product development.

 For students, the mentorship program provides an opportunity to obtain “real-world” advice and feedback on startup business ideas for Pirates Pitch and other collegiate business competitions, or launch a new venture.
 For students who have already started a business, the mentorship program can provide guidance about operating and growing a business.